ubccr/hpc-toolset-tutorial/xdmod/README.md

 *Note, you will need to replace `$yesterday` and `$tomrrow` with their respective values in YYYY-MM-DD format.*

 If your organization doesn't use Slurm or will be using the log files instead of querying `sacct` directly, then `xdmod-shredder` will be the command for you.
-You can find our Shredder guide at
+You can find our Shredder guide at [Shredder Guide](https://open.xdmod.org/9.5/shredder.html)

 Upon running `xdmod-slurm-helper` you should see output similar to:
 ```shell